 - Psychological Problems Associated with Chemotherap

-This Chemotherapy Nurse Training CPD course is exhibited on the UK Oncology Nursing Society (UKONS) website.
+This Chemotherapy Nurse Training CPD course is also listed on the UK Oncology Nursing Society (UKONS) website.

 “Doing the e-learning module via Newcastle University enabled me to work full time, plan my study around work commitments and yet still have a good work/life balance.
 I would thoroughly recommend it.”
 Graduate

 “No lectures!
 A modern learning experience with up-to-date material and access to experienced practitioners.”
-Emily, Haematology Nurse Specialist, Hexham General Hospital
+Emily, Haematology Nurse Specialist, Hexham General Hospital, UK

-Find out about the requirements for this course.
+Find out about the entry requirements for this course.

 One of the conditions of your offer is the return of references from your nominated referees.
-You'll also need to nominate a Workplace Mentor.
-You'll receive the full conditions of your offer in your offer letter.
+You will also need to nominate a Workplace Mentor.
+Full conditions of your offer will be set out in an offer letter.